I have something to tell you, and I’m giving fair warning that you won’t like it.

 With other recipes, I use fat with a little sweetness – like swapping out cocoa powder for 85% dark chocolate.
 Unsweetened Peanut Butter Fat Bombs taste amazing, even without added sweeteners.
 Once you give your taste buds ample time to adjust, most fat bombs are sweet enough to be considered a treat.

 What About Sugar in Dark Chocolate?

-I’m sure the keto police will be rolling up any minute because of that little bit of sugar found in the dark chocolate.
+Is dark chocolate keto friendly?
+Welp, I’m sure the keto police will be rolling up any minute because of that little bit of sugar found in dark chocolate.

 Too many people are more than happy to spike insulin all day long with artificial sweeteners.
 Watch as all holy hell breaks loose at the mere mention of a natural added sugar to a recipe.
 Fingers will be pointed and recipes will be banned.

-Can everybody just calm down for a minute?
+Can everyone just calm down for a minute?

 By the time you melt down the two ounces of dark chocolate over 24 fat bombs, there’s more than enough taste with very little sugar per bomb.
 Plus, your body understands how to process that sugar.
 Your body should provide just enough insulin to process a small real food source of sugar.
 If you continued to overdo artificial sweeteners, your body may be confused by the sugar it thinks is coming, but never arrives.

-I’ve got even more good news!
-I left the house for a fancy dinner last week and buttoned my jeans!
+I bring more good news … I left the house for a fancy dinner last week and buttoned my jeans!
 There wasn’t even a hint of unsightly muffin top hangover.
 That miracle didn’t happen two weeks ago.

 Ha.
 Look at me ending this blog like I’m all sciencey.